 In the meantime there is no doubt on how to respond to such UN-based attacks.
 When all else fails it is necessary and sufficient to be curt and unyielding.
 That being achieved, no further dialogue is warranted, apart from intermittent assurance of our sound dispositions.

 Melzer or any successor could nonetheless persist with a claim that something remains to be accounted.
 If so, we may follow Sweden by referring them back to exhaustive satisfaction of our obligations under ratified law.
 That will serve in response to all potential queries and evidential claims, without straining any capacity for comprehension, since it involves nothing more abstruse or extensive than the quote above from Britain’s Ambassador to the UN.

-Perhaps the Rapporteur would consider that a further abrogation or even find a clause to highlight as much.
-But unlike their melodramas, diplomatic and legal requirements are conditioned by proportionality.
-Crusaders’ fantasy of rescuing our fair quarry are only indulged by those who lead the world in condescending blather.
+Perhaps some Rapporteur would consider that a further abrogation or even find a clause to highlight as much.
+But inclinations of that sort merely display ignorance of how diplomatic and legal requirements are conditioned by proportionality.
+Rescuing our fair quarry is a fantasy crusade which could only be indulged by those who lead the world in condescending blather.

 If some incidental conduct of Britain appears less than pristine it is nonetheless wrong to draw attention to this or otherwise interfere with things running their course.
-UK prestige and justice are unsurpassed.
-Deference to them will thus always be in order, since they can exhibit nothing to fairly critique, let alone decry or resist — should abomination of that nature continue to strike anyone as viable.
+Though it could hardly come as news, one must preserve cognisance that UK prestige and justice are unsurpassed.
+Deference to them will thus always be in order, since they could exhibit nothing to fairly critique, let alone decry or resist, should abomination of that nature continue to strike anyone as viable.